Goals

 • Follow rules in a game

-These social rules are good to teach early and are included on this Content Page for this reason.
 However, social rules are more complex than just learning these few words.
-The next Content Page, Friendships, shares additional information about social rules and how to build friendships.
+The next Parent Guide, on Friendships, shares additional information about social rules and how to build friendships.